John Brooks (governor): Revolutionary War service

 When Paul Revere gave the alarm that sparked the Battles of Lexington and Concord on April 19, 1775, Brooks, then 22 and a major in the Reading militia, marched with his unit in response.
 His troops were among the first to reach Concord as the British took the road back to Boston, and are credited with beginning the running battle that took place.
+Brooks led his company during the Battle of Meriam's Corner.
 Brooks later described that day as the most difficult of his life.
 He then joined the Continental Army in May 1775 as a major in Bridge's Regiment, and was among the troops sent to fortify Breed's Hill on the night of June 16–17.
 He missed the next day's Battle of Bunker Hill, because he was sent by Colonel William Prescott to request reinforcements.
 He continued to serve in the Siege of Boston, transferring to the 19th Continental Regiment on January 1, 1776.
 One of Brooks' subordinates in this unit was William Hull, with whom he formed a fast friendship.
 After the British withdrawal from Boston, Brooks' regiment next saw action in the October 1776 Battle of White Plains, and was in General George Washington's retreat across New Jersey afterward.
 Brooks was ill in camp when the army engaged in the Battle of Trenton on December 26.
 On November 1, 1776 he transferred to the 8th Massachusetts Regiment, where he was promoted to lieutenant colonel.

 The 8th Massachusetts was among the forces Benedict Arnold led in relief of the Siege of Fort Stanwix in upstate New York, and was present at the Battles of Saratoga.
 In the second battle on October 7, 1777, Brooks gained a reputation for fearlessness in the assault and capture of Hessian fortifications on the British right.
 In the winter of 1777–78 Brooks was at Valley Forge, where he served as a leading drill master under Baron von Steuben.
 In a letter to a friend Brooks describes the harsh conditions of the camp at Valley Forge, as he mentions the “poor brave fellows” that were living in tents “bare-footed, bare-legged, bare-breeched”.

 Brooks was temporarily named adjutant to General Charles Lee when the army followed the British across New Jersey in 1778, engaging them in the Battle of Monmouth.
 He was transferred to the 7th Massachusetts in November 1778, and was its lieutenant-colonel commandant until June 12, 1783 when he resigned.
 His regiment was involved in garrison duty in New England and the New York City area until the end of his service.

 Brooks was a Freemason and in 1781 was elected master of Washington Lodge under the Grand Lodge of Massachusetts.
 Washington Lodge was a "Travelling Lodge" which travelled with the Continental Army.